Benoit Mandelbrot: Developing "fractal geometry" and the Mandelbrot set

 Mandelbrot used the term "fractal" as it derived from the Latin word "fractus", defined as broken or shattered glass.
 Using the newly developed IBM computers at his disposal, Mandelbrot was able to create fractal images using graphics computer code, images that an interviewer described as looking like "the delirious exuberance of the 1960s psychedelic art with forms hauntingly reminiscent of nature and the human body".
 He also saw himself as a "would-be Kepler", after the 17th-century scientist Johannes Kepler, who calculated and described the orbits of the planets.

 Mandelbrot, however, never felt he was inventing a new idea.
 He described his feelings in a documentary with science writer Arthur C. Clarke:

 According to Clarke, "the Mandelbrot set is indeed one of the most astonishing discoveries in the entire history of mathematics.
 Who could have dreamed that such an incredibly simple equation could have generated images of literally infinite complexity?"
-Clarke also notes an "odd coincidence":the name Mandelbrot, and the word "mandala"—for a religious symbol—which I'm sure is a pure coincidence, but indeed the Mandelbrot set does seem to contain an enormous number of mandalas.
+Clarke also notes an "odd coincidence":

+the name Mandelbrot, and the word "mandala"—for a religious symbol—which I'm sure is a pure coincidence, but indeed the Mandelbrot set does seem to contain an enormous number of mandalas.

 In 1982, Mandelbrot expanded and updated his ideas in The Fractal Geometry of Nature.
 This influential work brought fractals into the mainstream of professional and popular mathematics, as well as silencing critics, who had dismissed fractals as "program artifacts".

 Mandelbrot left IBM in 1987, after 35 years and 12 days, when IBM decided to end pure research in his division.
 He joined the Department of Mathematics at Yale, and obtained his first tenured post in 1999, at the age of 75.
-At the time of his retirement in 2005, he was Sterling Professor of Mathematical Sciences.
+He invited his colleague Michael Frame to work at Yale and co-published various articles with him.
+At the time of Mandelobrot's retirement in 2005, he was Sterling Professor of Mathematical Sciences.